JohnVinyard/music-synthesis/README.md

 intelligibility problems with the speech I'm trying to generate.
 Once I can produce clear and intelligible speech, it's time to revisit music and hip-hop datasets.

+# Saturday, Feb 22, 2020 6PM
+Introduce a report generator to assess how close generations are to original recordings